John Hutchings (slave trader): A. J. Hutchings

 Andrew Jackson became the guardian of John and Polly Hutchings' orphaned son, Andrew Jackson Hutchings, and raised him at the Hermitage.
 According to Harriet Chappell Owsley this was Hutchings' dying wish.
 Andrew and Rachel Jackson traveled to Alabama to sit at Hutchings' deathbed; their trusted slave Hannah Jackson watched the Jacksons' adopted sons Andrew Jackson Jr. and Lyncoya Jackson while they were gone.

 Hutchings was educated at the Hermitage alongside Andrew Jackson Jr. and Lyncoya Jackson.
 He joined his cousins Andrew Jackson Jr., Samuel Jackson Hays, and Daniel Donelson in Washington in October 1829 during the first year of Jackson's presidency.
 He eventually married Mary Coffee, a cousin and a daughter of Jackson's longtime ally John Coffee.

-They had four children together, only one of whom survived to adulthood, dying in 1863.
-Their sons, Andrew and Coffee Hutchings, lived with their maternal grandmother Mary Donelson Coffee.
-An enslaved man named Dave Hutchings, who had originally been attached to the family of Bennett Smith of North Carolina, lived with the family for a time.
+The couple settled on a plantation that "Coffee had bought for him, on Jackson's instructions, at the 1818 land sales.
+This plantation was located on what was then the Coulter's Landing Road, but which is now known as the Gunwaleford Road, about four miles west of Florence."
+Andrew Jackson wrote to A. J. Hutchings frequently and advised him on matters business and personal.
 There is a surviving letter from Andrew Jackson to A. J. Hutchings advising him, "If you get in debt you will be a slave."

 In 1838 A. J. Hutchings placed a runaway slave ad looking for "Ranaway, George Winston, two of his upper fore teeth out immediately in front."
 This ad was reprinted in American Slavery As It Is in 1839.
 Andrew Jackson Hutchings died in 1841.
+A. J. and Mary Coffee Hutchings had four children together, only one of whom survived to adulthood, dying in 1863.
+Their sons, Andrew Hutchings and Coffee Hutchings, lived with their maternal grandmother Mary Donelson Coffee after the death of their parents.

+An enslaved man named Dave Hutchings, who had originally been attached to the family of Bennett Smith of North Carolina, lived with the family for a time.